 © 2011-2013 Ingrid Crickmore .
 Some limited and strictly specified sharing of this document is allowed, see full copyright information in blue area at bottom of screen.

-Photo-tutorial is adapted, expanded, and amended from my original version, published in the Illustrated Instruction section of M. Kinoshita’s L-MBRIC newsletter 2008 (issue 11)
+The 9-loop photo-tutorial is an expanded and amended version of my earlier how-to article on 9 and 11-loop braids, which was published in the Illustrated Instruction section of M. Kinoshita’s L-MBRIC newsletter 2008 (issue 11)